 ||New York Fatcap

-The NY Fat is a classic spray paint cap that creates clean lines and an even circular spary.
-Great for medium to fat linework, this cap is one of our most popular.
-Use your NY Fat with Montana, Molotow, Beat, Clash, and many domestic brands.
+The NY Fat is a classic spray paint cap that creates clean lines and an even circular spray.
+Great for medium to fat line-work, this cap is our all time best seller.
+Use your NY Fat with Flame, Molotow, Montana, Ironlak and many more brands.
 Highly Recommended by AP Staff and clients a ...
 More